Apply through the Common Application

 Architecture, Art, Dance, and Music Majors

 Architecture, art, dance, and music majors should file an admission application with the Admissions Office early to facilitate the audition or portfolio review process.
-See Important Notes for Selected Majors for more information.
+See Special Requirements for Selected Majors for more information.

 Submit your Application